 Parker Hannifin Corporation

-Parker Hannifin is a Cleveland, OH-based global motion and control technology manufacturer with a dedicated industrial filtration division offering dust collectors, mist eliminators, and compressed air filtration for plant-wide dust control.
+Parker Hannifin is a Cleveland, OH-based global motion and control technology manufacturer.
+Its industrial filtration division produces dust collectors, mist eliminators, and compressed air filtration for plant-wide dust control.

 Sly Inc.